 In February 2021, the IASB issued limited purpose amendments relating to disclosures of accounting policies.
 The purpose of the amendments is to improve disclosures of accounting policies to provide more useful information to investors and other users of the Financial Statements.
 More specifically, based on the amendments, it is necessary to disclose important information related to accounting policies, instead of disclosing the important accounting policies.
-The Company will consider the impact of all of the above on its Financial Statements, although they are not expected to have any effect.
+The amendments have effect on the Company's Financial Statements.
 The above have been adopted by the European Union and are effective from 01/01/2023.